GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 Other key events in this problem include:

 - preFracture: this calls the surface generator at the beginning of the problem and helps to initialize the fracture.
-- outputs: this produces output vtk files.
+- outputs: this produces output vtk and silo files.
 - restarts: this is a HaltEvent, which tracks the external clock.
 When the runtime exceeds the specified value (here $t_allocation$=28 minutes), the code will call the target (which writes a restart file) and instruct the code to exit.